tarkhasi/vue-whatsapp/README.md

 ---

-**🧾 Disclaimer**
+## 🧾 License & Disclaimer
 This project is a personal **~12-hour** challenge to recreate the main UI screens of a messaging app using **Vue 3** and **Vuetify 3** — intended for prototyping and demos.
 It is **not affiliated with WhatsApp or Meta**.

-**License Notice:** If you plan to use this code publicly or commercially, please remove or replace WhatsApp-related icons, names, and colors to avoid potential trademark or licensing issues.
-This repository is provided for **educational and demo purposes only**.
+**Notice:** If you plan to use this code publicly or commercially, please remove or replace WhatsApp-related icons, names, and colors to avoid trademark or licensing issues.
+This repository is provided for **challenge and demo purposes only**.

 ---